bvinc/go-sqlite-lite/README.md

 * **Performance** - Where possible, methods should be available to allow for the highest peformance possible.
 * **Understandable** - You should always know what SQLite functions are being called and in what order.
 * **Unsurprising** - Connections, PRAGMAs, transactions, bindings, and stepping should work out of the box exactly as you would expect with SQLite.
-* **Debugable** - When you encounter a SQLite error, the SQLite documentation should be relevant and relatable to the Go code.
+* **Debuggable** - When you encounter a SQLite error, the SQLite documentation should be relevant and relatable to the Go code.
 * **Ergonomic** - Where it makes sense, convenient compound methods should exist to make tasks easy and to conform to Go standard interfaces.

 Most database drivers include a layer to work nicely with the Go `database/sql` interface, which introduces connection pooling and behavior differences from pure SQLite.
 This driver does not include a `database/sql` interface.